-Fortunately, there are a number of steps you can take to limit these effects.
+Fortunately, there are several steps you can take to limit these effects.
 The most obvious is to abstain from looking at screens after sundown.
 This can be unrealistic for some in which case the use of blue light filtering glasses can significantly reduce its impact.
 If that’s not stylish enough for you, many smartphones come equipped with a “night-mode” which programmatically turns off the blue light after dark.
-Enabling this function is generally a pretty easy process and can be found online by a simple web search on the model of your phone with the search terms “blue light filter”.
+Enabling this function is generally a pretty straightforward process and can be found online by a simple web search on the model of your phone with the search terms “blue light filter.”
 Finally, taking melatonin supplements may also be beneficial in tempering the potentially dangerous effects of blue light.

 A plant-based diet is primarily one that is based on plant products, which includes vegetables, fruits, whole grains, seeds, legumes, nuts, with minimal or no inclusions of animal products.
 There are many different types of plant-based diets but they all feature foods with great health benefits.